GiorgioGristina/recipes_challenge/design_recipe_recipe.md

 class Album

   # Replace the attributes by your own columns.
-  attr_accessor :id, :title, :release_year, :artist_id
+  attr_accessor :id, :name, :cooking_time, :rating
 end

 # The keyword attr_accessor is a special Ruby feature